 Accessible Virtual Tours

 The museum offers private virtual tours for groups.
 Tours are interactive and tailored to the needs of participants.
-To find out more, or to make a booking, click here.
+To find out more, or to make a booking, contact our events team who will be happy to help.